-Since its founding in 1946, the CIA has offered education programs distinguished by their quality, innovation, and resources.
-Instruction emphasizes hands-on learning in small class settings, and innovations have included the creation of hands-on student-staffed restaurant courses, the introduction of courses in nutritional cooking and wine studies, the addition of management studies, and the CIA’s unique curricula that assures students build their knowledge and skills in the ideal learning sequence.
+Since its inception in 1946, the CIA has offered world-class food education programs distinguished by quality, innovation, and vast resources.
+Instruction emphasizes hands-on learning in small class settings, and over the years have integrated student-operated restaurants; courses in nutritional cooking, wine studies, and management studies; and additional professional development that ensures CIA students are career-ready upon graduation.

-Throughout its history, the CIA developed supporting textbooks for its programs, including The Professional Chef, the first and leading culinary text in higher education, and many specialized texts about the culinary arts and foodservice management.
+Throughout its history, the CIA has published textbooks for its programs, including The Professional Chef, the first and leading culinary text in higher education, as well as many specialized texts about culinary arts and foodservice management.

 Today, CIA programs are recognized internationally for their excellence.
-This excellence is backed by the college’s extraordinary faculty and facilities at our campuses in Hyde Park, NY; St. Helena, CA; San Antonio, TX; and Singapore.
-The faculty is comprised of more than 150 chefs and instructors with unrivaled industry experience in the kitchens, bakeshops, and dining rooms of famed establishments—from New York City to San Francisco, and international capitals beyond.
-And along with Master Chefs and Bakers, the CIA’s renowned teaching team includes PhDs, Culinary Olympians, authors, Registered Dietitians, and MBAs.
+This excellence is backed by the college’s extraordinary faculty and facilities at our campuses in Hyde Park, NY; the Napa Valley in California; San Antonio, TX; and Singapore.
+The faculty is comprised of more than 150 chefs and instructors with unrivaled hospitality and food industry experience in the kitchens, bakeshops, and dining rooms of famed establishments—from New York City to San Francisco to international cities beyond.
+In addition to master chefs and bakers, the CIA’s renowned faculty includes teachers with PhDs, culinary olympians, authors, registered dietitians, and MBAs.

-When The Culinary Institute of America was founded, there was a clear need to build a positive image for culinary careers in the United States.
-In response, early CIA teaching emphasized the importance of professional values—addressing behavior, language, work habits, employee relations, sanitation, and even a strict uniform standard.
+When the The Culinary Institute of America was founded, there was a clear need to build a positive image for culinary careers in the United States.
+In response, early CIA teaching emphasized the importance of professional values such as behavior, language, work habits, employee relations, sanitation, and even a strict uniform standard.
 Today, this focus has grown to become the five CIA core values that guide both the college and its graduates:

-Now, with added thanks to popular media like the Food Network, the spotlight shines as never before on food professionals.
-In this world, CIA alumni have an extraordinary record of professional achievements.
-All reflect the extraordinary breadth of careers that CIA graduates successfully pursue in the food world.
+Today, through TV shows, broadcast networks like the Food Network, and the Internet, the spotlight shines as never before on food professionals.
+In this world, CIA alumni have an extraordinary record of professional achievements that reflects the extraordinary breadth of their careers in the food world.

-In the 1980s and ’90s the general public’s awareness of eating healthy began to shift, but the CIA was already ahead of the curve.
-Nutrition and sanitation had been taught at the college since the early days in New Haven.
+Though the public’s awareness of eating healthy began to shift as early as the 1980s, the CIA was already ahead of the curve by offering nutrition and sanitation course since its earliest days.
 These studies were further enhanced by the launch of the General Foods Nutrition Center in 1988 and publication of The Professional Chef’s Techniques of Healthy Cooking in 1993.

-The CIA also entered into a partnership with Harvard Medical School to create Healthy Kitchens, Healthy Lives®.
-This semi-annual event educates doctors on the latest nutrition science, and shows them how to help patients choose foods that reduce disease risk.
+The CIA also partnered with Harvard Medical School to create Healthy Kitchens, Healthy Lives®.
+This annual event educates doctors on the latest nutrition science, and shows them how to help patients choose foods that reduce disease risk.

-America has always been a melting pot of many nationalities and, today more than ever, many cuisines.
-Not surprisingly, the curriculum taught by the early CIA was based on the classic techniques and recipes of Northern Europe.
-But as the United States experienced new waves of immigration and more complex international cuisines, the CIA innovated its curriculum by dividing world cuisine studies into separate regional classes—encompassing the Americas, Asia, and the Mediterranean.
-The college also added the Ristorante Caterina de’ Medici course, which was launched in 1984 and later enhanced by the opening of the Colavita Center for Italian Food and Wine.
+America has always been a melting pot of many nationalities—both in and out of the kitchen.
+At the CIA, world cuisine studies encompass the Americas, Asia, and the Mediterranean, which also includes the Ristorante Caterina de’ Medici course, which was launched in 1984 and later enhanced by the opening of the Colavita Center for Italian Food and Wine.

-By the late 1970s, American chefs needed to learn about U.S. regional foods to advance their creativity.
-The college researched American menus, added American Regional Cooking to the curriculum, and opened the award-winning American Bounty Restaurant course in 1982.
-American Bounty became the CIA’s living laboratory for students to learn about American chefs, products, and dishes.
+The college opened the award-winning American Bounty Restaurant course in 1982.
+This became the CIA’s living laboratory for students to learn about American chefs, products, and dishes.
 Today, the appreciation of American cuisine is second nature to both the college and the culinary profession.

 The CIA has partnered with other leading institutions to launch new learning and sharing on critical issues involving sustainability and food ethics.
 Such research advances at the college have included the Menu Research and Flavor Discovery initiative and the college’s collaboration with the University of California, Davis on food sourcing and sustainability.

-During the American Food Studies concentration, students in the college’s bachelor’s degree program are introduced to the philosophy, key concepts, and practices at the center of the farm-to-table movement.
-These students will spend a full semester at the Napa Valley campus of the top culinary school in California, The Culinary Institute of America.
-The concentration’s conservatory-like model will bring together masters (celebrity chefs, stars and CIA faculty) and scholars in a dynamic learning environment.
+During the Farm-to-Table concentration, students in the college’s bachelor’s degree program are introduced to the philosophy, key concepts, and practices at the center of the farm-to-table movement.
+These students will spend a full semester at CIA California.
+The concentration’s conservatory-like model brings together masters (celebrity chefs, stars, scholars, and CIA faculty) in a dynamic learning environment.

-Only one college—The Culinary Institute of America—has advanced the food professions and the American diet for over 65 years.
-And the CIA vigorously carries forward this legacy of leadership in its education programs, research, and service—and through the global impact of its 49,000-plus alumni.
+Only one college—The Culinary Institute of America—has advanced the food professions and the American diet since 1946.
+The CIA vigorously advances its legacy of leadership in education, research, and service—and through the global impact of more than 50,000 alumni.

-With the support of the foodservice and hospitality industry, the CIA continues to lead the way, inspiring excellence the world over.
-We are confident that the future has never looked better for the world’s premier culinary college and its graduates.
+With the support of the foodservice and hospitality industry, the CIA continues to lead the way, inspiring excellence in culinary education throughout the world.
+We are confident that the future has never looked better for the world’s premier culinary college and distinguished CIA graduates.